-Key/CSP Name Description Token or Module Wrapping Key (TWK) 1024-bit RSA public key used in exchange of session encryption key as part of the handshake during the cloning protocol.
-Stored in the Param area.
+Key/CSP Name Description Security Officer Master Key (SMK) The storage key for the SO; a 24-byte TDES key that is randomly generated for the SO on the module.
+This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
+The USK/SMK is stored encrypted using an AES key, which is the first 32 bytes of the User/SO PED Key Authentication data (plus optional PIN).
+Global Storage Key (GSK) 24-byte TDES key that is the same for all users on a specific Luna PCM KE.
+It is stored encrypted with USK and SMK.
+It is used to encrypt permanent parameters within the non-volatile memory area reserved for use by the module.
+Secondary Global Storage Key (SGSK) 24-byte TDES key that is the same for all users on a specific Luna PCM KE.
+It is stored encrypted using USK and SMK.
+It is used to encrypt non-permanent parameters (parameters re-generated for every module initialization) within the non-volatile memory area reserved for use by the module.
+Token or Module Wrapping Key (TWK) A 4096-bit RSA private key used in the cloning protocol.
+Stored in the Param area; encrypted with the GSK.
+Token or Module Wrapping Certificate (TWC) 4096-bit RSA public key certificate, corresponding to the TWK, used in exchange of session encryption key as part of the handshake during the cloning protocol.
+Stored as plaintext in the Param area.
 U Key 24-byte TDES key used in conjunction with the auth code for a firmware update to derive a key used to decrypt the firmware update image when it is loaded into the module.
 Used for backwards compatibility purposes with earlier firmware versions.
 Stored in the Param area.
 Token or Module Variable Key (TVK) 24-byte TDES key stored in a dedicated non-volatile RAM.
-It is used to encrypt authentication data stored for auto- activation purposes.
+It is used to encrypt authentication data stored for auto-activation purposes.
 The non-volatile RAM is actively zeroized in response to a tamper event.
 Masking Key AES 256-bit key stored in the Param area.
 It is generated on the HSM at initialization time.
-It is used during masking operations Manufacturers Verification Key (MVK) 4096-bit Public key counterpart to the Manufacturer Signature Key held by the original manufacturer.
+It is used during masking operations Manufacturer's Integrity Certificate (MIC) 4096-bit RSA public key certificate corresponding to the Manufacturer's Integrity Key (MIK) held at SafeNet.
+Used in verifying Hardware Origin Certificates (HOCs), which are generated in response to a customer function call to provide proof of hardware origin.
+Stored as plaintext in flash.
+Manufacturers Verification Key (MVK) 4096-bit Public key counterpart to the Manufacturer's Signature Key (MSK) held at SafeNet.
 Used to verify the digital signature on a firmware update image.
-Hardware Origin Key (HOK) 4096-bit RSA private key used in applications requiring assurance that a key or a specific action originated within the hardware crypto module.
+Stored in flash as plaintext.
 Device Authentication Key (DAK) 2048-bit RSA private key used for a specific PKI implementation requiring assurance that a key or a specific action originated within the hardware crypto module.